Related

 Remember to expose the desired port through your firewall with a

-sudo ufw allow $TARGET_PORT
+sudo ufw allow $TARGET_PORTcommand.

 Execute the following command: